-Throughout history mandalas have appeared in diverse culture and spiritual traditions, as meditative mind-tools for focussing attention and opening inner pathways of understanding and transcendence.
-Generally depicted in the form of a circle of disc, the structure of a mandala typically includes a circumference and center and often incorporates radial geometric designs.
+Throughout history mandalas have appeared in diverse cultural and spiritual traditions, as meditative mind-tools for focussing attention and opening inner pathways of understanding and transcendence.
+Generally depicted in the form of a circle or disc, the structure of a mandala typically includes a circumference and center, and often incorporates radial geometric designs.

 In ancient Tibetan Buddhist texts it is written that when a divine celestial palace is created it has the power to liberate upon sight.

 Preserving the Art of 3-D Mandalas

 After the Tibetan diaspora, the sacred art of creating 3-D mandalas according to ancient tradition became nearly extinct.
 In the 1960's Kyabje Dudjom Rinpoche (then head of the Nyingma, or "Ancient" lineage of Tibetan Buddhism) requested the Ven.
 Lama Tsarak Gonpo Tenzing Rinpoche to pass on this rare and sacred art form, that it be preserved and shared with future generations.
 The Ven.
 Lama Gonpo was considered a living treasure of Tibet, and one of the only Tibetans Lamas in exile who held an intact artistic and spiritual lineage with the knowledge to create 3-D mandalas in their entirety.
 Ven.
 Lama Gonpo fulfilled Kyabje Dudjom Rinpoche's wish by training Pema Namdol Thaye to carry forth this sacred tradition.

 3-D mandalas take anywhere from six months to several years to design and build, with one or many assistants, depending on the type of mandala, its size, choice of materials, complexity of detail, and overall ornamentation.

-The art of creating a three dimensional mandala is extremely complex, requiring a high level of artistic mastery and technical skill in a multitude of mediums.
+The art of creating a 3-D mandala is extremely complex, requiring a high level of artistic mastery and technical skill in a multitude of mediums.
 Using computer-aided design (AutoCAD), Pema Namdol incorporates celestial measurements from ancient Buddhist texts to create an elaborate design plan which can include up to one hundred architectural blueprints.
 Once the design stage is completed, construction involves detailed craftsmanship in the areas of woodworking, carving, casting, painting, and fine metal crafting.

 Zangdok Palri Mandala